wiesty/PantryMS-Backend/README.md

     The application will be accessible at `http://localhost:3001/api/`.

-For a full PantryMS setup, ensure both the backend and frontend are configured correctly.

-Visit the [PantryMS-Frontend repository](https://github.com/wiesty/PantryMS-Frontend) for instructions on setting up the frontend.

 **Disclaimer:** Please note that PantryMS is a hobby project, and as such, I'm unable to provide extensive support.
 I appreciate your understanding and encourage you to explore and enjoy the system at your own pace.
 If you encounter any issues, feel free to reach out, and I'll do my best to assist when time permits.